ldiazcharris/examples_ITS_v2/Example_6/Readme.md

 *Figure 8.
 Configuring RNA to obtain signals for line borders(L), buffer stops(T) and rail joints (J).*

-The algorithm does not assign signalling at the beginning and the ending of each track because this network does not have rail joints as shown in Figure 9.
+The RNA assign signalling at the beginning and the ending of each track: J13, J14, J15, J16, J17, J18, J19 and J20 as shown in Figure 9.

 ![Figure 9](Figure2.jpg "Figure 9")